 The best places to find other new bloggers are Facebook groups, as well as through social networks such as Instagram (use the hashtag #newblogger to find them).

 PRO TIP: When networking, always follow good business etiquette rules!
 You want to make a good impression.
-You get only one chance for first impressions.
+You get only one chance for a first impression.

 | READ MORE: 5 Key Ways To Connect With Other Bloggers And Build Your Network

 Having a list of engaged followers on your newsletter subscription list is one of the best things a blogger can have.
-So, starting an email list as soon as possible is a key goal for new bloggers.
+Starting an email list as soon as possible is a key goal.

 To do this, you need to offer potential subscribers something of great value that helps solve a problem for them.

 Create a free offer that your reader can download as a PDF.
-Sign up for an email marketing platform account with Mailerlite.
-Create an opt-in form, and embed them in relevant blog posts.
+Sign up for an email marketing platform account with MailerLite.
+Create an opt-in form and embed it in relevant blog posts.

 You’ll see your blog email list growing!